Cwirek95/LinkedChain/docs/ArchitectureDecisionLog/0002-use-dotnet-and-csharp-to-backend.md

 ## Problem

-We need to specify the platform and programming language for the business part of the application.
+I need to specify the platform and programming language for the business part of the application.

 ## Decision